 Vancouver offers limitless opportunities for outdoor adventure.
 The city is particularly bike-friendly and has numerous cycle paths and bike lanes.
 The Sea Wall also has a dedicated bike and rollerblade path for scenic rides around the park.

 Vancouver also has a wealth of arts and cultural activities that appeal to a wide range of interests.
 Music venues abound - from the Commodore Ballroom to the historic Orpheum Theatre.
-Musical acts from a hugely diverse range of genres regularly play in Vancouver.
-Numerous theatres, such as the Vancouver Playhouse and Arts Club Theatre, offer contemporary and classic theatre.
+Musical acts from a hugely diverse range of genres regularly play in the Queen Elizabeth Theatre or the Vancouver Playhouse.
+Watch numerous theatre groups, such as the Arts Club Theatre or Pi Theatre, which offer contemporary and classic theatre all over the city.